Skip to contents

 color_low

-character(1) Color for the low end of the scale (default NULL, uses cnetplot's palette).
+character(1) Color for the low end of the scale (default "blue").
 Combine with color_high for a 2-color sequential scale, or also set color_mid for a 3-color diverging scale.
+Set to NULL to use cnetplot's default palette (only when no color_* arguments are specified).

 color_mid

-character(1) Color for the midpoint of the scale (default NULL).
-When non-NULL, a 3-color diverging ggplot2::scale_color_gradient2() is used (e.g. color_mid = "white").
-Leave as NULL to use a 2-color ggplot2::scale_color_gradient() when color_low or color_high are set.
+character(1) Color for the midpoint of the scale (default "white").
+When non-NULL, a 3-color diverging ggplot2::scale_color_gradient2() is used.
+Set to NULL to use a 2-color ggplot2::scale_color_gradient() when color_low or color_high are set.
+To restore cnetplot's original palette, set all color_* arguments to NULL.

 color_high

-character(1) Color for the high end of the scale (default NULL, uses cnetplot's palette).
+character(1) Color for the high end of the scale (default "red").
+Set to NULL (with color_low and color_mid also NULL) to use cnetplot's default palette.

 plot_margin